- What are Provincial Nominee Programs?

 - What Provincial Nominee Programs are available in Canada?

-- What requirements are needed to apply for a Provincial Nominee Program?
+- How do you apply for the Provincial Nominee Program?

-- Language requirements for a Provincial Nominee Program
+- What are the language requirements needed for the Provincial Nominee Program?

-- How much does it cost to apply to a Provincial Nominee Program and Permanent Residency?
+- How much does it cost to apply to a Provincial Nominee Program?